charlieroth/the-rust-prog-lang/ownership/NOTES.md

 let r2 = &s;                   // borrow here is okay
 let r3 = &mut s;               // compiler error: mutable borrow here
 ```

+## Slices

+Slices let you reference a contiguous sequence of elements in a collection
+rather than the whole collection

+A slice is a kind of reference, so it does not have ownership